I sat me down to watch upon a bank

 Folklore and Tales

 Native Americans used the coral honeysuckle leaves to treat asthma, sore throats, and coughs.
-They IMG_2116would also chew leaves and apply them to bee stings to ease swelling.
+They would also chew leaves and apply them to bee stings to ease swelling.
 Berries were used to induce vomiting.

 American settlers are said to have smoked the leaves to relieve asthma.